Sven65/TagBot/tagbot-macros/src/luadoc/README.md

 Macro for generating LuaDoc files.

+## Todo:

+- [ ] Doc generation for Requireable (user_require)
+- [ ] Doc comments for errors
+- [ ] Document generation for TBGuildWelcomeChannelEmoji index
+- [ ] Parsing of comments inside match statements of index
+  - Should be treated as a desc of the attribute

 ## Usage

 The macro is used with `#[lua_document("name", attribs)]`, where "name" is the unique name of the struct being documented and attribs is one or more attriobutes.